bhollis/maruku/tests/unittest/images.md

 *** Output of to_s ***
-This page does not uilizes Please mouseover to see the title: Please mouseover to see the title: I'll say it one more time: this page does not use This is double size:
+This page does not uilizes Cascading Style SheetsPlease mouseover to see the title: Cascading Style SheetsPlease mouseover to see the title: Cascading Style SheetsI'll say it one more time: this page does not use Cascading Style SheetsThis is double size: Cascading Style Sheets
 *** Output of to_md ***
-This page does not uilizes Please mouseover to see the title: Please mouseover to see the title: I'll say it one more time: this page does not use This is double size:
+This page does not uilizes Cascading Style SheetsPlease mouseover to see the title: Cascading Style SheetsPlease mouseover to see the title: Cascading Style SheetsI'll say it one more time: this page does not use Cascading Style SheetsThis is double size: Cascading Style Sheets
 *** EOF ***